Ri-G-Lo/P03-World_Bank_Publications_Topics/README.md

 ## “Identifying Topics in World Bank Publications” | DrivenData Competition

-This project was issued as a Capstone Project of the Microsoft Professional Program "Artificial Intelligence Track", which took the form of a DrivenData competition.
+This project was issued as a **Capstone Project** of the **Microsoft Professional Program - Artificial Intelligence Track**, which took the form of a DrivenData competition.
 The primary goal of such competition was to predict the topic(s) of research publications from the World Bank within 24 topic possibilities and given the first six pages of text from each document/research publication.

 **Methodology followed:** Upon initial data exploration, this multilabel classification challenge was approached by building a straightforward model where: